December 9, 2022

 Psychologists have long studied resilience as a critical quality for anyone looking to lead a fulfilling and successful life.
 They’ve found that genetics, environment, and social relationships affect an individual’s resilience.
 Mindset also plays a significant part in resilience.
 People who believe they can overcome adversity are more likely to do so than those who don’t.

 When we apply this to the digital world, it refers to our ability to adapt and recover from any negative experiences that happen online.
-This could be anything from an advertising gaffe or cancel campaign to a website or security breach.
-No matter what the challenge is, modern marketers must be able to face digital adversity head on to be successful in their roles.
+This could be anything from an advertising gaffe or canceled campaign to a website or security breach.
+No matter what the challenge is, modern marketers must be able to face digital adversity head-on to be successful in their roles.

 For example, on social media, things get heated.
 It can feel like trolls, contrarians, and critics run the web.
 Unlike many who can simply close the apps or limit their screen time, digital marketers have to come into contact with and overcome these digital haters in order to do their jobs.
 It’s easy to get bogged down by all the negativity and drama, but we must remember that it’s only a small part of the online world.